July 22, 2022

-Advances in healthcare have led to increased longevity for individuals, many who need additional assistance throughout their advanced years.
-The population of Americans over 65 is expected to double in the next 25 years to 80 million people.
+Advances in healthcare have led to increased longevity for individuals, many of whom will need additional assistance as they age.
+The population of Americans over 65 grew by more than 34% (13.79 million people) from 2010 to 2019.
 Baby Boomers and Generation X, with their children’s help, will need a plan for how they spend their advanced years.

 For many, future housing and health care in retirement are difficult topics to discuss, let alone plan for.
 These decisions are easy to push aside when you’re healthy and young at heart.
 Plus, who wants to lose their independence, move out of their home, or change their lifestyle?
 Unfortunately, those who fail to plan may experience the stark reality of increasing demand at a time of potentially more limited resources.